-The best boots are the ones that fit your feet the best.
+The best boots are the ones that are very warm and fit your feet the best.
 Try on as many different brands as possible, and when in doubt between sizes, go for the bigger one!
-Often you can upgrade your old boot by purchasing a new liner.
-The best on the market right now are the appropriately named Intuition Denali.
+Often you can upgrade your old boot by purchasing a new liner, such as the appropriately named Intuition Denali.
 This liner can be heat molded to your foot and is quite comfortable and very warm.
-Feet tend to swell at higher altitudes so bumping your boot fit up a half is a good idea.
-When in doubt between sizes, get the bigger one and add a thicker insole if you need to take up room.
+Feet tend to swell at higher altitudes so bumping your boot fit up at least a half size is a good idea.
+Again, when in doubt between sizes, get the bigger one and add a thicker insole if you need to take up room.

 Only you can judge how warmly you sleep at night.
 Bring a sleeping bag that will guarantee you a warm night's sleep.
 Some climbers like to use a wide cut bag so there is room to fit your inner boots, water bottles, etc. inside as well as your down parka if it really gets cold.
 A waterproof/breathable fabric covered down bag is the standard for expeditions and is the warmest and lightest way to go.
 Be wary of temperature ratings on bags.
 There is no industry standard at this time.
 The only true test is your own past experience.
-Many people do nicely in a -20°F bag, but if you are in doubt, go for the warmest bag available. -40°F is a bag that will keep you warm all the way up the mountain, especially in the early season.
+Many people do nicely in a -200°F bag, but if you are in doubt, go for the warmest bag available. -40°F is a bag that will keep you warm all the way up the mountain, especially in the early season.